afnan006/JINO.AI/README.md

 - **Mixtral 8x7B**: Handles context summarization and memory management
 - **Yi 34B**: Generates contextually appropriate, personality-consistent responses

-A custom fine-tuned model is currently under development to further enhance Jino's conversational intelligence and distinctive personality traits.
+A custom fine-tuned model is currently under development to further enhance Jino's conversational intelligence and distinctive personality traits, with a addition of alarms and remainders using NLP from user message
+"I have a meeting at 10am tommorow" Remainder set to 10am with a custom message.

 ## Key Features